Click on the Links below for general information about Catechesis of the Good Shepherd:

 Who is CGS for?

-CGS has three levels.
+CGS has four levels.
+The Toddler Atrium is for newborns through age 36 months.
+At least one parent attends the session with each toddler.
 Level I is for ages 3-6, Level II is for ages 6-9, and Level III is for ages 9-12.
-All Saints offers all three Levels.
-Catechists for this program go through an extensive year-long training program.
-Toddler Space is coming soon, please register for a spot on the waiting list.
-At least one parent attends the session with the toddler.
+All Saints offers all four levels.
+Catechists for this program go through an extensive year-long training program for each level.

 Does CGS replace PSR or Religious Education in the Catholic School setting?

 CGS greatly increases the benefit your child gains through other religious education programs.
 The CGS Atrium is a place of religious life that recognizes the deep bond between God and the child , first; the difference between "pouring in" vs "calling forth" that which already exists.
 "In Catechesis...it is Christ alone Who Teaches.
 Anyone else teaches to an extent that he is Christ's spokesman."
 (Catechism of the Catholic Church, #427).
 Special circumcstances will be individually evaluated.

 How can I register my child for CGS at All Saints?